Official Name: Hong Kong Special Administrative Region

 Hong Kong’s legal system is based on English common law.
 Its constitution strongly supports private property and freedom of exchange.

-Hong Kong has a free market economy highly dependent on international trade and finance - the value of goods and services trade, including the sizable share of re-exports, is about four times GDP.
+Hong Kong has a free market economy, highly dependent on international trade and finance - the value of goods and services trade, including the sizable share of reexports, is about four times GDP.
 Hong Kong has no tariffs on imported goods, and it levies excise duties on only four commodities, whether imported or produced locally: hard alcohol, tobacco, oil, and methyl alcohol.
 There are no quotas or dumping laws.
 Hong Kong continues to link its currency closely to the US dollar, maintaining an arrangement established in 1983.

-Top Agricultural Products: fresh vegetables; poultry, pork; fish
+Top Agricultural Products: Fresh vegetables and fruit; poultry, pork; fish

 |Hong Kong||China||Indonesia||Malaysia||Japan||United States|